yanghuan/proton/README.md

 -s      ：sign, controls whether the column is exported, defalut all export -t      : suffix, export file suffix
--r      : the separator of object field, default is ; you can use it to change -c      : a file path, save the excel structure to json,
+-r      : the separator of object field, default is ; you can use it to change -m      : use the count of multiprocesses to export, default is cpu count -c      : a file path, save the excel structure to json,
           the external program uses this file to automatically generate the read code
 -h      : print this help message and exit